Agrium (AGU) Q3 2017 Results - Earnings Call Transcript

 Jacob Bout - CIBC World Markets, Inc.

 Good morning.
 Talk a bit about some of the wholesale production issues that you had in the quarter.
-I thought I was a little surprised just how widespread this was given the focus on reliability.
+I was a little surprised just how widespread this was given the focus on reliability.

 Charles V. Magro - Agrium, Inc.

 Now, look, we feel very good now that a chunk of the work is complete.
 The plants are back up and running, and we have one more outage now in 2019 for Redwater.
 But for next year, for example, there's only one major outage left.
-So, we're not going to see us taking – you're not going to see us take two or three of these facilities down because they're where they need to be.
+So, you're not going to see us take two or three of these facilities down because they're where they need to be.
 And I'll let Harry speak more to that.

 So, I think we're in good shape.
 The plants are now prepared to run as the supply/demand fundamentals improve, and we're well on track to hit our 2020 targets.
 So, Harry, why don't you talk a little bit about the work that you have to do in Redwater?